tkelkermans/tanzu/README.md

 3. Fill in the name of the subzone you want to create
   ![](images/dns-delegation-windows-02.png)
 4. Add the FQDN and the IP address of the DNS server which will manage this zone (for example, the AVI VIP)

+**Do not pay attention at the error message for failed validation on step 4.
+VIP address for DNS on AVI controller is not pingable**

 ### Configure NSX ALB for Workload Clusters